 These registers vary in scope and scale – some are extremely large registers that list a huge range of places and others are quite small registers that list (for example) only those places owned by the local Council.

-Some Councils have their heritage registers online as a searchable registers whereas others are only viewable at the Council offices.
+Some Councils have their heritage registers online as searchable registers, whereas others are only viewable at the Council offices.

 National Heritage List

 The National Heritage List is Australia’s list of natural, historic and Indigenous places of outstanding value to the nation.

 There are only 116 places on the National Heritage List – these are the places that represent Australia’s national identity and tell the story of our nation.